goauthentik/authentik/website/docs/sources/microsoftentra/index.md

 ## authentik Setup

-In authentik, create a new _Azure AD OAuth Source_ in Resources -> Sources.
+In authentik, create a new _Microsoft Entra OAuth Source_ in Resources -> Sources.

 Use the following settings:

--   Name: `Azure AD`
+-   Name: `Microsoft Entra ID`
--   Slug: `azure-ad` (this must match the URL being used above)
+-   Slug: `microsoft-entra` (this must match the URL being used above)
 -   Consumer key: `*Application (client) ID* value from above`
 -   Consumer secret: `*Value* of the secret from above`